LFE89/nello_one_without_cloud/README.md

 It'll use the replay attack to force nello to connect properly to the local backend.

 **Info:**
-The more "BE_ACK" messages of one entire cyclic you have recorded, the less reconnections are necessary.
+The more "BE_ACK" messages of one entire connection period you have recorded, the less reconnections are necessary.
 Unfortunately the best amount I recorded, were three "n_online" -> "BE_ACK" messages **in a row**.
-Then my nello device did a reconnect automatically and started over again.
+Then my nello device did automatically a reconnect and started over again.

 Having said that, my nello device will reconnect ~90 times in 24h.
-That is true for both solutions, the public cloud backend and the offline backend (because I only was able to record three "BE_ACK" messages).
+That is true for both solutions, the public cloud backend and the cloud-less backend (because I only was able to record three "BE_ACK" messages).
 I think that's a strange behavior.
-If someone can confirm this behavior with her/his nello as well, that would be great and could be a hint of a misconfigured public cloud backend (e.g. tcp connections / backend ignores keep alive packets).
+If someone can confirm this behavior with her/his nello as well, that would be great and could be a hint of a misconfigured public cloud backend (e.g. tcp connection / backend ignores keep alive packets).
-Otherwise it could be possible that some of my network devices will terminate the connection as well...
+Otherwise, it could also be possible that some of my network devices will terminate the connection as well...
 Don't know yet.

-**The most important point to keep in mind for the full offline backend solution:**
+**The most important point to keep in mind about the full cloud-less backend solution:**
 Since it is only possible to open the door during nello's connection etstablishment startup phase - remember the security bypass approach - we've to terminate its MQTT session first to force nello to reconnect.
-That will lead to the mentioned ~10s delay.
+That will lead to a longer delay.

-Dirty solution.
-But'll work.
+Not the best solution, but'll work.
 ![](https://github.com/LFE89/nello_one_without_cloud/blob/master/images/BACKEND_SOL_1.JPG)